jeremy-rifkin/cpptrace/README.md

 }
 ```

-Note: The current exception is the exception most recently seen by a `CPPTRACE_CATCH` macro.
+Note: The current exception is the exception most recently seen by a cpptrace try-catch macro block.

 ```cpp
 CPPTRACE_TRY {